NLnetLabs/routinator/doc/manual/source/manual-page.rst

       Sets the number of seconds an rsync command is allowed to run before it is terminated early.
 This protects against hanging rsync commands that prevent Routinator from continuing.
 The default is 300 seconds which should be long enough except for very slow networks.
+Set the option to 0 to disable the timeout.

 .. option:: --disable-rrdp